kellpossible/cargo-i18n/README.md

 The [i18n-build](https://crates.io/crates/i18n-build) library contains most of the implementation for this tool.
 It has been published separately to allow its direct use within project build scripts if required.

-Currently this tool only supports localizing via `gettext` with the [tr](https://crates.io/crates/tr) library and using the [xtr](https://crates.io/crates/xtr) tool for string extraction.
-It has been designed to be tool agnostic, with plans to add support for [fluent](https://github.com/projectfluent/fluent-rs), and any other workable system that becomes available for the Rust ecosystem.

 **[Changelog](https://github.com/kellpossible/cargo-i18n/releases)**

+## Usage with Fluent

+Fluent support is now available in [i18n-embed](./i18n-embed/README.md).
+See the examples for that crate for how to use it.

+Currently there are no validations performed by `cargo-i18n` when using the `fluent` localization system (see tracking issue [#31](https://github.com/kellpossible/cargo-i18n/issues/31)).

-## Usage
+## Usage with Gettext

+This is an example for how to use the `cargo-i18n` tool, and `i18n-embed` the `gettext` localization tool system.
+Please note that the `gettext` localization system is technically inferior to `fluent` [in a number of ways](https://github.com/projectfluent/fluent/wiki/Fluent-vs-gettext), however there are always legacy reasons, and the developer/translator ecosystem around `gettext` is mature.

 Firstly, ensure you have the required utilities installed on your system.
-See [System Requirements](#System-Requirements) and install the necessary utilities and commands for the localization system you will be using.
-This example is using the `gettext` system.
+See [Gettext System Requirements](#Gettext-Requirements) and install the necessary utilities and commands for the localization system you will be using.

 ### Defining Localized Strings